Saujanya-rajvanshi/THEORY/README.md

     return 0;
 }
 ```
-💡 size of class is sum of all properties
+💡 size of class is sum of all properties <br>
 💡 empty class - no properties - size is 1 for identification

 ---